 Imagine sitting through a visit with the dentist without the use of suction.
 Medical suction machines allow dentists, periodontists, and oral surgeons the ability to keep the airway clear while performing critical treatments.

-Dentistry has been around for more than 9,000 years in some parts of the world, and yet the first college of dentistry didn't open in America until 1840.¹ Toothpaste and toothbrushes followed later in the century.
+Dentistry has been around for more than 9,000 years in some parts of the world, and yet the first college of dentistry didn't open in America until 1840.
+Toothpaste and toothbrushes followed later in the century.
 And today, there is a veritable obsession with white teeth—at least in the United States.

 Even the simplest dental procedures require the use of medical suction.
-The salivary glands are constantly producing saliva, and if left to drain into the oropharynx during a procedure, excessive saliva could impede air exchange or choke the patient.
+The salivary glands constantly produce saliva, and if left to drain into the oropharynx during a procedure, excessive saliva could impede air exchange or choke the patient.
 The use of numbing agents can make swallowing difficult.
 Without effective oral suction, the patient could be at risk for obstruction or hypoxia.

 When teeth are removed, it creates trauma to the area, which typically causes bleeding.
 Without suction, the patient may swallow the blood, leading to nausea and vomiting.
 Excessive bleeding, like saliva, can also prevent adequate airflow, leading to hypoxia.
-Tissue and clots can cause obstructions, if not removed, which makes effective medical suction a necessity anytime teeth are extracted.
+Tissue and clots can cause obstructions if not removed, which makes effective medical suction a necessity anytime teeth are extracted.

-An appropriate size of suction catheter is also critical in these situations.
+The appropriate size of suction catheter is also critical in these situations.
 A normal, small-tipped catheter will be ineffective in removing larger debris, like teeth and clots.
 The use of an evacuation tool is most effective in such situations and will prevent clogs and the need for catheter replacement.

 Oral suctioning is critical to the safe sedation of patients undergoing dental procedures.
 Airway patency is the most important aspect of patient care and must be prioritized.
 Having an efficient medical suction machine at the ready is the most effective means of ensuring the airway is protected.